Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

 When most people think of fish oil, yellowish capsules usually come to mind.
 It’s worth remembering, however, that fish oil capsules are a relatively recent invention.

-Liquid fish oils have been used for medicinal reasons since the Ancient Greeks.
-Already by the 19th century, practitioners actively studied and recommended liquid cod liver oil to prevent rickets, fight colds, heal wounds, and reduce joint pain.
+Fish oil in liquid form has been used for medicinal reasons since the Ancient Greeks.
+Already by the 19th century, practitioners studied and recommended a liquid cod liver oil supplement to prevent rickets, fight colds, heal wounds, and reduce joint pain.

-These fatty acids were considered so effective that – during World War II – the British government included free cod liver oil in children’s rations.
+These omega-3 fatty acids were considered so effective that during World War II, the British government included free cod liver oil in children’s rations.
 According to experts, this wartime generation was the healthiest in England’s history, partially thanks to cod liver oil.

 Because cod liver oil had a notoriously bad taste and smell, it fell out of favor after the war.
 When omega-3 research took off a few decades later, encapsulating the oil seemed like an ideal solution.
 After all, with a capsule, no one would have to taste or smell the oil inside.